 “What is something you know which the tourists don’t?”
-I asked a local shopkeeper as he handed me over a packet of biscuit.
-“If you had to recommended a place to visit which none of the travel packages include, what would you suggest?”
+I asked a local shopkeeper as he handed me over a packet of biscuit while looking confused.
+“If you had to recommend a place to visit which none of the travel packages include, what would you suggest?”
 I further clarified.

 “There is a cave temple, up above in the dense forest.
 But, you would need a special permit to go there as it’s inside an army restricted area.
 Are you traveling alone?”
 He asked.
 I replied yes.